TheBB/spaceline/README.md

 should try out various settings of `powerline-default-separator` to find the one that works for you.

-- If you're using `eyebrowse-mode` or `window-numbering-mode`, consider setting `spaceline-workspace-numbers-unicode` and `spaceline-window-numbers-unicode` to `t` to get the nice-looking unicode numbers seen in the screenshot.
+- If you’re using `eyebrowse-mode` or `window-numbering-mode`, consider setting `spaceline-workspace-numbers-unicode` and `spaceline-window-numbers-unicode` to `t` to get the nice-looking unicode numbers seen in the screenshot.